keptn/keptn.github.io/content/docs/quickstart/_index.md

 You can set an SLO as an actual number (for example, 10 or `less than or equal to 5") or you can set it to compare to a previous run (e.g. at least 5ms faster than previous run).

+    * The items in the `Name` column are metrics defined for the SLI provider conntected to Keptn.
+For this exercise, we are using Prometheus, so the `prometheus-service` is connected to a Prometheus Environment, which is configured as a secret and referenced in the *dynatrace.conf.yaml.

+    * The `Value` column shows the value calculated for this evaluation.

+    * The `Pass criteria` column represents the SLO defined for each item.

+    * The `Results` column shows the results of the evaluation process for this metric.

 * Each Keptn project has a *shipyard.yaml* [link to ref page] that defines the activities Keptn performs and the order in which they run.
 The *shipyard* file is arranged in stages,